 To edit your podcast show settings at any time, simply click Podcast Settings in the top menu of your Captivate dashboard.

-Within your Podcast Settings, there are six sub-sections:
+Within your Podcast Settings, there are eight sub-sections:

 A list of each and every show setting found within the Podcast Settings section: